Back pain in children occurs quite often and seems to be increasingly common. Most of the time this is not a serious problem.

 Will my child need any tests?

-Once the doctor has obtained information about your child's symptoms and examined them, they will occasionally want to do some tests.
-In most cases this will be a blood test and an X-ray.
+Once the doctor has obtained information about your child's symptoms and examined them, they will occasionally want to do some tests - for example a blood test or an X-ray.

 Occasionally your child will need more complicated tests, which will need to be requested by a specialist.
 This may include: